-Blooming out of the Chelsea Flower Show, the most prestigious flower show in the world, are a number of city-wide floral festivals that have in recent years become even more Instagrammable than the main event itself.
+Blooming out of the Chelsea Flower Show, the most prestigious flower show in the world, are a number of city-wide floral festivals that have in recent years become even more Instagrammable than the main event.
 With crocuses, roses, and whimsical wild flowers adorning shop fronts across the capital, May in London celebrates petal power mania in regal glory.

 Get your Frida fix ahead of the most talked about fashion exhibition of the year, celebrating the possessions and wardrobe of an international style icon.